midorikocak/medium-images-downloader/README.md

 ## Usage

-* Go to your medium-export backup directory and run this command
+* Go to your medium-export/posts directory and run this command

 	``` bash
 	$ php images-downloader.php